 A short summary of the situation before continuing

-Choose OS Image for Installation to SD card
+Choose OS Image for Installation to SD board

-Select your card and model correctly.
+Select your board and model correctly.
 Be careful not to go wrong because the compilation lasts a long time

 You can create an image based on Ubuntu Xenial 16.04 LTS (the same as the virtual machine) or Jessie, the Raspbian base of the Raspberry Pi